 - With the mixer running on low speed, alternate between adding the flour mixture and buttermilk until just combined.
 Scrape down the sides and stir by hand briefly to make sure the batter is evenly mixed.

-- Distribute the batter into the muffin cups and flatten the tops.
+- Distribute the batter evenly into the muffin cups and flatten the tops.
 Place a few slices of peach on top of each cake and press slightly into the batter.
 Sprinkle the turbinado sugar generously on top of each cake.

 - Bake for 20-25 minutes.
 Allow to cool for 5 minutes before transferring to a cooling rack.